xueweic/TGPred/README.md

 res = SimulationData(N_sample,N_genes,Adj,Sigma1,"HN", beta0 = 1)
 ```

-2. Calculate the estimated regression coefficients (beta_hat) using one of methods solving by APGD or CVX.
+### 2. Calculate the estimated regression coefficients (beta_hat) using one of methods solving by APGD or CVX.

+### 3. Calculate the selection probabilities using one of methods solving by APGD.

 <img src="man/figures/README-pressure-1.png" width="100%" />